 Slide the acrylic pieces into the grooves you made on the end panels.
 Make sure there’s a small gap at the bottom for the birdseed to spill onto the ledge.

 Next, attach hinges to the smaller roof piece using a screwdriver.
 Make sure the hinges are placed evenly on the roof piece equidistant from each side.
 Attach the larger roof panel to the feeder using wood glue and nails.
 Attach the hinges of the small roof piece to the large roof piece by screwing them on.
 Check to see that the smaller roof piece will open and close freely on its hinges.
 This creates a lid that you open to fill the feeder with food.

-Once the feeder is assembled, it's time to put it up.
+Once the feeder is assembled, it’s time to add it to your bird habitat and put it up.
 Using a small spade or post-hole digger, dig a hole 1' deep.
 Place the end of the post into the hole and then refill until the post is secure and upright.

 That's it!
 Now relax and wait for the birds to flock to your yard.
 For the rest of your lawn & garden projects, visit your local True Value hardware store for the tools, products and expert advice you need to start right.

 For more project ideas, visit the Project Library >